-Sr. On completion of this course, the students will be able to: No. CO1 Appreciate the writings of various Indian and foreign story and prose writers and relate them to their socio-cultural milieu.
-CO2 Comprehend the meaning of texts and answer questions related to situations, episodes, themes and characters depicted in them.
-CO3 Understand fundamental grammatical rules governing tenses and make correct usage in their language.
-CO4 Write paragraphs on any given topic lwzml pMjwbl
+- 1. appreciate the writings of various Indian and foreign story and prose writers and relate them to their socio-cultural milieu. - 2. comprehend the meaning of texts and answer questions related to situations, episodes, themes and characters depicted in them. - 3. understand fundamental grammatical rules governing tenses and make correct usage in their language. - 4. write paragraphs on any given topic.